jhelvy/splitKbCompare/README.md

-# splitKbCompare

-Interactive [tool](https://jhelvy.shinyapps.io/splitkbcompare/) for comparing layouts of different split mechanical keyboards.
+An interactive [tool](https://jhelvy.shinyapps.io/splitkbcompare/) for comparing layouts of different split mechanical keyboards.

 Supported keyboards (in order of number of keys):